When I meet new people, I think I’m going to stop telling them that I’m a personal finance blogger.

 The #1 reason why I’m ill-equipped to answer those types of questions I mentioned above is because I am not a certified financial planner.
 Plain and simple.

-A financial advice SHOULD have a Certified Financial Planner (CFP) designation behind their name.
+A financial advisor SHOULD have a Certified Financial Planner (CFP) designation behind their name.
 That means they’ve completed the education and extensive certification process, as well as continuing education, that is required to help you design a plan that helps you reach your financial goals.

 Beyond just financial planning, if a financial advisor is going to sell you insurance, securities or products like mutual funds, stocks, etc., they will need proper licensing to do so.